jpower432/trestlebot-demo-ssp/md_ssp/test_ssp/ac/ac-1.md

 ### This System

-This system implementation for ac-1.
+This system implementation for ac-1 for additional information for my system.

 #### Implementation Status: planned